GearZer0/HakiChecker/README.md

 # HakiChecker
 <pre>

 This tool check the reputation of IP addresses, Urls, Hashes or Files from multiple OSINT.
+Everything All-in-One!

+<b>IP Address</b>
+IBM, AbusedIPDB, FraudGuard, Auth0

+<b>url</b>
+Virustotal, IBM, urlscan.io, GoogleSafeBrowsing

 <b>Take screenshot of Url</b> (urlscan.io)
 Whenever a url requested, screenshot of the url will be automatically taken and placed in folder.